Integrated Healthcare Psychology Internship

 - Three letters of recommendation (with preference for at least two from supervisors of clinical work)

 Interviews for a select number of applicants will be conducted.
 While in-person interviews are encouraged, arrangements for web-based interviews may be arranged.
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 Intern Applicant Requirements